Dragon Quest: The Adventure of Dai

 A prequel manga series began in V Jump in September 2020 and a spin-off manga began in Saikyō Jump in October 2020.
 The manga was adapted into an anime series, produced by Toei Animation and broadcast on TBS from July 1991 to July 1992.
 It is the second anime adaptation based on the Dragon Quest franchise after Dragon Quest: Legend of the Hero Abel.
-A second anime adaptation based on the manga premiered on TV Tokyo in October 2020 and aired till October 2022.
+The manga received a second 100-episode anime adaptation by Toei Animation, which was broadcast on TV Tokyo from October 2020 to October 2022.